 Amanda has appeared on The Today Show (Channel 9) and Today Tonight (Channel 7), been mentioned as a ‘game-changer’ in The Collective magazine, an ‘all round advocate for Mother Earth’ by Peppermint Magazine and is a regular columnist for Nature & Health Magazine and Profile Magazine.

 It was a 2-year battle with cancer in her mid-twenties that changed Amanda’s perspective on life and inspired her to go vegan, simplify (living off-the-grid in a shipping container for over a year!), start meditating, enjoy each moment and encourage girls to shine from within.

 Amanda has a Hay House book on the way for teen girls and also writes regularly about her passions of simple living, natural beauty and eco-fashion on her popular blog and for national publications.
 Still modelling when she can, she has been named Australia’s only eco-model, working exclusively with eco-friendly and ethical brands who share her values.

 Want to work together?

-Check out the Work With Amanda page to learn more about all of the projects I’m working on at the moment – I have my own training school for young girls called Shine From Within, I work as a model with eco-friendly brands, my partner and I have a business called Vegan Card and I’ve been speaking all around Australia about living a compassionate life, self-love, eco-fashion and more.
+Check out the Work With Amanda page to learn more about all of the projects I’m working on at the moment – I have my own training school for young girls called Shine From Within, train amazing women to be inspiring youth mentors, I work as a model with eco-friendly brands and I’ve been speaking all around Australia about living a compassionate life, self-love, eco-fashion and more.